inspec/inspec/docs/resources.rst

 script_name -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``script_name`` matcher tests the named script against the value specified by the test.
-For example:
+The ``script_name`` matcher tests the named script against the value specified by the test:

 .. code-block:: ruby